Joelute/casper-product-demo/README.md

 ### **To be implemented**

-With the limited time I had, I had to drop a lot of the small fine details on the website and opt to nail down the big general layout of the site to at least provide a good experience for the customers shopping around.
+With the limited time I had, I limited my focus on the major parts of the website provide a good experience for the customers shopping around while also adding a feature that is possibly beneficial.
 The following are details that should be implemented or fixed.

 - Font size and font spacing
 - Padding and spacing of the site